 In May 2020, the Company formed Inari Medical International, Inc., a wholly-owned subsidiary incorporated in Delaware.
 In September 2020, the Company formed Inari Medical Europe, GmbH, a wholly-owned subsidiary of Inari Medical International, Inc. organized in Switzerland.
+In August 2021, the Company formed Inari Medical Asia PTE, LTD., a wholly-owned subsidiary of Inari Medical International, Inc. incorporated in Singapore.
 All intercompany balances and transactions have been eliminated in consolidation.